 Sl st in ch-sp of v st, beg 3 dc cluster, ch 1, (3 dc cluster, ch 1, 3 dc cluster) in first v st, ch 1, * work (3 dc cluster, ch 1, 3 dc cluster, ch 1, 3 dc cluster) in v st, ch 1; rep from * around, sl st in 3rd ch of ch 3 to join—17 Cluster Shells.
 Fasten off and weave in tails.

 I hope you love our Crochet Scrunchie Pattern.
-You might also love these crochet patterns!
+You might also love these crochet patterns:

 This pattern is designed by Michelle Moore of MJ’s Off The Hook Designs Inc., based in Lakefield, Ontario, Canada.
 Your go-to source for modern, easy crochet patterns.
-Published on November 22, 2025.
+Published on June 12th, 2025.

 Thank you for visiting MJ’s Off The Hook Designs!
 I hope you enjoyed this pattern and feel inspired to pick up your hook and start creating.